nathanielshak/advancedprogramming/Lesson3/README.md

 |-----|-----|-------|----|
 |**Data**| "yes" | "idk" | "no" |

-You can access items in the dictionary like this:
+Then, you can access items in the dictionary like this:

 	print food["spam"]